bartongroup/RATS/README.md

 `devtools::install_github("bartongroup/rats", ref="master")`

-For testing purposes (bug resolutions, new features), you can install the on-going developmental version from Github:
+For testing purposes (bug resolutions, new features), you can install the on-going development version from Github:

 `devtools::install_github("bartongroup/rats", ref="development")`